Eschatologue/CM_wiki/docs/spells/cantrip.md

 You make a color, a small mark, or a symbol appear on an object or a surface for 1 hour.
 You create a nonmagical trinket or an illusory image that can fit in your hand and that lasts until the end of your next turn.

-If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three of its non-instantaneous effects active at a time, and you can dismiss such an effect as an :rsc-action: **Action**.

 ### Primal Savagery
 *Transmutation cantrip*